your French knitting companion

 Why Measurements Matter More Than Size Charts

-Pattern sizes (S, M, L) are based on standardized body measurements that may not match your body at all.
+Pattern sizes (S, M, L, XL) are based on standardized body measurements developed decades ago that may not reflect the full diversity of real bodies.
 The "medium" in one pattern might fit a 36-inch bust; in another, it's designed for 40 inches.
+This inconsistency isn't a flaw โ€” it's simply a reflection of the fact that every designer and publisher uses different sizing conventions.

-• Choose the right pattern size
+• You can choose the right pattern size with confidence, rather than guessing

-• Modify patterns for a custom fit
+• You can modify patterns for a custom fit โ€” adding length, adjusting width, reshaping the sleeves

 Essential Measurements for Sweaters